-Despite the winter storm of the decade in the forecast with heavy snow, wicked winds and sub-zero temps, I forged along and made this easy crab dip along with a full menu for our scheduled dinner club gathering.
+Despite the winter storm of the decade in the forecast with heavy snow, wicked winds and sub-zero temps, I forged along and made this easy crab dip recipe along with a full menu for our scheduled dinner club gathering.

 Baked Parmesan Crab Dip

 My lump crab was far less lumpy than I thought.
 I was wondering why it didn’t cost a mint!
-Despite that little hiccup, it was still delicious, so go head and splurge for that special gathering!
+Despite that little hiccup, it was still delicious, so go ahead and splurge for that special gathering!

-Tips for Making This Easy Crab Dip
+Tips for Making This Crab Dip Recipe